 From Gastonia, North Carolina, he was born in a shotgun house built by his father, Paul.
 His father was a Baptist preacher, schoolteacher, farmer, principal of a three-room school, and shoemaker.
 His mother, Cora, did laundry and cooked for white families.
 Biggers was the youngest of seven in a tightly-knit family that valued education and creative endeavors.

 In 1937, after her husband died, Cora Biggers took a position as a matron in an orphanage for Black children.
 She sent John and his brother Joe to Lincoln Academy.
 After graduation from Lincoln, Biggers entered Hampton Institute, planning to study the practical trade of plumbing (he included boiler room drawings with his application).

-While at Hampton, Biggers was introduced to the art of the American Regionalists Grant Wood, Thomas Hart Benton, Reginald Marsh, and Harry Sternberg and the Mexican muralists Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozeo.
-He also was influenced by figures prominent in the Harlem Renaissance, including writers W. E. B. Du Bois and Alain Locke, and artists William Artis, Hale Woodruff, Elizabeth Catlett, and Charles White who became a mentor to Biggers.
+While at Hampton, Biggers was introduced to the art of the American Regionalists Grant Wood, Thomas Hart Benton, Reginald Marsh, and Harry Sternberg, and the Mexican muralists Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozco.
+He also was influenced by figures prominent in the Harlem Renaissance, including writers W. E. B. Du Bois and Alain Locke, and artists William Artis, Hale Woodruff, Elizabeth Catlett, and Charles White became a mentor to Biggers.
 In 1943 he was drafted into a segregated navy.
-Discharged in 1945, he returned to Hampton then followed Lowenfeld to Pennsylvania State University.
+Discharged in 1945, he returned to Hampton and followed Lowenfeld to Pennsylvania State University.
 In 1948 Biggers received B.S. and M.S. degrees and married Hazel Hales.